Compassionate Endodontists New York/NYC

-At Steven D. Kaplan, DMD, in New York City, the care is always oriented around saving your teeth.
-This holds true even in cases where Dr. Kaplan must rescue your tooth from a failed root canal.
-Even in such cases, he boasts a root canal success rate greater than 95%.
-Thanks to their state of the art technology and 40+ years of experience, Dr. Kaplan and his team can very often retreat your root canal regardless of why it initially failed.
+At Compassionate Endodontists New York/NYC in Midtown Manhattan New York City, the care is always oriented around saving your teeth.
+This holds true even in cases where the staff at Compassionate Endodontists New York/NYC must rescue your tooth from a failed root canal.
+Even in such cases, they boast a root canal success rate greater than 95%.
+Thanks to their state-of-the-art technology and 40+ years of experience, the team can very often retreat your root canal regardless of why it initially failed.

 A root canal should last you a lifetime, but sometimes, poor oral hygiene, reinjury, or an incomplete first procedure create the need for a root canal retreatment on the same tooth.
 You might need a root canal treatment if your prior root canal didn’t heal properly, or if infection recurs.